radicle-dev/radicle-alpha/README.md

 ## How to run executables

-Running scripts and a REPL are the same thing - some scripts (in particular `rad/repl.rad`) just *define* a REPL.
+Executing a .rad script and running a REPL are equivalent.
+Some scripts (in particular `rad/repl.rad`) simply *define* a REPL.

-You should probably run the client against radicle.xyz for fuller functionality.
+Running your own client will likely have more functionality than the in-browser demo at radicle.xyz.

 ```
 stack exec client -- --config rad/repl.rad --url radicle.xyz